 As a Vice President for Marketing and Communications at her alma mater, Southwestern College, she spends her days sharing the story of a school she loves deeply, attracting prospective students, and strengthening relationships with a community of current students, alumni, and friends of the college.
 She loves the story of good beer too -- researching recipes, brew days, monitoring fermentation, pulling that tap handle and watching it flow, and building a community around beer.

 First craft beer: Odell's, Easy Street Wheat or Fort Collins Brewery (RIP), Major Tom's Pom.
 Wheat

-Ashlee makes money being a social media guru and assistant designer at the Southwestern College, where she works with Kaydee.
+Ashlee's "real" gig is being an alumni director and social media guru at Southwestern College, where she works with Kaydee.
 Additionally, she is a lifestyle photographer and makes cool stuff out of leather to sell to people who like cool leather stuff.
 She also is a certified yoga instructor.

 First craft beer: High Noon Saloon, Oregon Trail Raspberry Wheat

 Favorite styles: Sours and IPAs

 What you need to know about Sam is that he's a low-talker.
 He's like a young renaissance man, and also strangely similar to Cosmo Kramer.
 Sam gets weirdly obsessive about stuff like brining and smoking the perfect pastrami or collecting vintage wool sweaters.
 He also wears socks with chocos for all activities.
 When he's not here he's probably riding his mountain bike, roasting coffee beans, or barista-ing at College Hill Coffee -- he might be doing all of those things at one time.
 Sam is the king of sharing reels on our group Instagram message..